e94904/eBlocker-Legacy-Boot-to-UEFI-Converter/README.md

 This tool automatically converts the official eBlocker OS (64-bit) disk image from legacy BIOS (MBR) to include full UEFI boot support.
 It is designed for modern mini-PCs and Thin Clients that no longer support legacy boot modes.

+## Pre-Built Images

+To download the prebuilt images, go to the releases tab and it is visible there.
+Download the one appropiate for your system.

 ## How It Works

 By default, the stock eBlocker 64-bit disk image only includes a single Linux partition formatted with an MBR (Master Boot Record).
 This script fully automates the conversion process without requiring you to flash the image first: